cainmagi/Dockerfiles/manual-session/interactive.md

     You need to wait a few minutes for the initialization finishing.
 After that, the session will ask you to fill a VNC password.
 This password **requires to** contain 6 to 8 characters.
 If you provide a too long password, it may be truncated.

-    > :warning: This VNC password will be used in Step .
+    > :warning: This VNC password will be used in **Step 6**.
 It is different from your password used for getting access to the DGX machine.

     After everything finishes, it will pop up a short hint for you to save the image.
 Remember it, we will use the command in the next step.